by43673/m1-krunker-client/README.md

 # LaF client for m1!!!

 # if u get this app is damaged error: open terminal -> type this in: xattr -cr /Applications/Appname.app
-ex: if idkr-> xattr -cr /Applications/idkr.app if crankshaft: if idkr-> xattr -cr /Applications/crankshaft.app
+ex: if LaF-> xattr -cr /Applications/LaF.app if crankshaft: if idkr-> xattr -cr /Applications/crankshaft.app